KLFitter/KLFitter/README.md

 cmake build process.
 For that, make sure that the environment variable `$BATINSTALLDIR` points to the BAT installation directory and is exported.
 This variable will be used by _FindBAT.cmake_, which locates the BAT library.
-With a local version of BAT, the `-DBUILTIN_BAT` flag of the cmake command can be omitted, i.e. the KLFitter build procedure becomes:
+With a local version of BAT, the `-DKLF_BUILD_BAT` flag of the cmake command can be omitted, i.e. the KLFitter build procedure becomes:

 ```sh